shasderias/ilysa/README.md

 FixedRand() float64 // a number from 0-1, fixed for the current sequence, but different for every sequence
 ```

-In some cases, `ctx` may have additional methods relevant to the current scope.

-In the above example, we used ```ctx.Ordinal()``` to vary the left laser's rotation speed with time.
+In the above example, we used `ctx.Ordinal()` to vary the left laser's rotation speed with time.
+With a little
+creativity, you can vary all sorts of things with time, colors, events and even time itself.

+### A Few More Ways to Define Time Sequences

-Finally, to create events that recur at specific beats, we have ```EventsForSequence``` which accepts a sequence of
+To create events that recur at specific beats, `p` has the `EventsForSequence` method which accepts a sequence of beats
-beats and creates events based on that sequence.
+and creates events based on that sequence.

 ```go
 // generate events on beats 0, 0.25, 0.75 and 1.25, starting from beat 4